harvester/docs/docs/install/iso-install.md

 Oct 06 03:43:51 node-0 systemd[1]: rancher-system-agent.service: Failed with result 'exit-code'.
 ```

-For such cases, you will need to manually add the CA into the trust list on each joining node:
+If you see a similar log output, you need to manually add the CA to the trust list on each joining node with the following commands:

 ```sh
 # prepare the CA as additional-ca.pem on the nodes